TomPlanche/typst-template/conf.typ

   set heading(numbering: (..nums) => {
     let level = nums.pos().len()

-    // only level 1 and 2 are numbered
     let pattern = if level == 1 {
       "I -"
     } else if level == 2 {